What is the Federal Work Study Program?

 Secondly, federal work study is part of a student’s financial aid package.
 Because federal and state regulations prohibit students employed through this program from receiving more financial aid than the amount allowed by their documented need, the Financial Aid Office must sometimes revise awards for students who receive additional resources.
 Therefore, the Financial Aid Office cannot guarantee the permanency of a student’s work eligibility.
 Both students and their campus employers should periodically check the student’s aid status and available funding.

 A normal work week for students cannot exceed 20 hours, generally consisting of two or three consecutive hours, four or five days per week.
-These salaries are minimum wage, unless otherwise requested by the employer and approved.
+These salaries are minimum wage, unless otherwise requested by the supervisor and approved.

 In order to be eligible for federal work study, students must meet the following general requirements: